Bryce Canyon National Park Utah, USA Travel Guide

 Bryce Canyon National Park is managed by the NPS to preserve its natural and cultural resources.

-Designated an International Dark Sky Park, it works to preserve natural nighttime habitats and reduce light pollution.
+Designated an International A Sky with no light pollution Park, it serves to preserve natural nighttime environments and reduce light pollution.

 Practice Leave No Trace principles.
 Recycling bins are available; pack out all trash from the park.